kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 -->

-For e2e testing, we intend to run e2e tests from the N-1 minor version of kubernetes against the version being tested with --compatibility-version set to the N-1 minor versions.
+For e2e testing, we intend to run e2e tests from the N-1 minor version of kubernetes against the version being tested with --emulation-version set to the N-1 minor versions.

 This is a new kind of testing-- it requires running the tests from a release branch against the the branch being tested (either master or another release branch).